 Students attending an informal discussion of their results before deciding whether or not to submit an appeal or when attending a meeting with the Student Appeals Committee are entitled to be accompanied by another person, other than a legal practitioner.
 As a courtesy and to assist with meeting arrangements students who are to be supported in this way are asked to inform the staff member conducting or arranging the relevant meeting prior to that event.

 Students will be provided with written confirmation of decisions and the reasons for those decisions.
-Notification of decisions and reasons will normally be sent to the student’s ECU email address.
+Notification of decisions and reasons will normally be sent to the student’s ECU email address within 18 business days.

-Provisional re-enrolment may be permitted pending the finalisation of an appeal against suspension or exclusion.
-An application for provisional enrolments must be made at the time of the submission of the appeal under Rule 57.
+Provisional re-enrolment may be permitted pending the finalisation of an appeal against exclusion.
+An application for provisional enrolment must be made at the time of the submission of the appeal under Rule 8.2 and 8.3.

 If an appeal made in these circumstances is unsuccessful the relevant enrolment will be cancelled.
 If this occurs after the published unit census date withdrawal without financial penalty may be approved.
-Students who are permitted to enrol provisionally cannot claim disadvantage of an academic, financial or person nature if their appeal is unsuccessful and they are required to withdraw from a provisionally enrolled unit or units.
+Students who are permitted to enrol provisionally cannot claim disadvantage of an academic, financial or personal nature if their appeal is unsuccessful and they are required to be withdrawn from a provisionally enrolled unit or units.

 International students intending to submit a complaint to the State Ombudsman must provide evidence to the University that they have lodged that complaint within 20 business days of receiving notice of the decision of the Student Appeals Committee not to uphold their appeal.
-If this evidence is not received the University must, under the provision of section 20 of the Education Services for Overseas Student Act (2002), notify the Department of Immigration and Citizenship that the student has been suspended or excluded from the University.
+If this evidence is not received the University must, under the provision of section 19 of the Education Services for Overseas Student Act (2000), notify the Department of Immigration and Citizenship that the student has been excluded from the University.
 This notification may have implications for the student’s visa status.

 Contact details for the State Ombudsman are: